brabanbe/ha-escpos-thermal-printer/README.md

 The above is an example receipt printed using this integration.

 *NOTE:* This project has been developed as a side project for me to integrate my own thermal printer into Home Assistant.
-As such, this is fully *vibe coded* - do not expect this to work in your own environment, though it does in mine.
+As such, this has not had extensive testing with mulitple printers, or with features my printer doesn't support (particularly image support is implemented but hasn't been tested) - do not expect this to work in your own environment, though it does in mine.
 If this is useful to you, please consider contributing or adapting it for your needs.

 ## Features